jiajunchang2002g/CS3210-Assignment1/README.md

 - Instructor and course staff for CS3210.
 - The kseq FASTA parser included in `kseq/` (lightweight parser commonly used in bioinformatics examples).

----

-If you'd like, I can:

-- Inspect the `Makefile` in this repo and add exact build/run commands to this README.
-- Add short example data and a minimal Makefile target to produce a runnable demo and a small test.

-Tell me which you'd prefer and I'll update the README accordingly.